rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/callbacks.rst

 The callbacks are passed to the ``.fit`` method of the :class:`~sklearn_genetic.GASearchCV` class.

-The callbacks are evaluated at the end of each generation fit, so it looks like this:
+The callbacks are evaluated at start of the training using the `on_start` method, at the end of each generation fit using `on_step` method and at the end of the training using `on_end', so it looks like this:

 .. image:: ../images/callbacks_evaluation_0.png